 Condition: You're getting asphyxiated whenever you turn on the heat.

-Note: This is going to be chore -- not an awful lot of fun! :-)
+Note: This is a chore -- it's not a lot of fun!

 Parts You Will Need: